The best part about our store is the people in it

 I studied Fashion Merchandising at Stout University.
 The name of the game on any given day is design in some form.
 Working as a designer, I can be found dressing windows, creating a floor layout or maybe huddled up with a client finding the perfect palette.
 “The color wheel is the color wheel” is an answer I often use.
 The elements of design are universal and the happy place for me.

 ANN PAPENFUSS WING

-Web site & social media
+Web site & paddle boarding